borger/scoop-galaxy-integrations/README.md

 ## GOG Galaxy 2 Integrations Scoop Bucket

-There's no easy way to keep track of all existing galaxy integrations out there, and keep them up-to-date.
+There's no easy way to keep track of all existing galaxy integrations out there and keep them up-to-date.
 [Scoop](http://scoop.sh) helps you get the programs you need, with a minimal amount of point-and-clicking.
 It's highly scalable and easily customized.
 It's almost like a package manager our *NIX friends know and love.
 It makes it easy to download, install, update and uninstall apps on your computer, as easy as `scoop install <app-name>`, cool right?
 I've always struggled to get my galaxy integrations in the latest version, there's just so many!

 ## Installation
 #### Installing Scoop